blindnet-io/openness-framework/docs/nontech-explainer.md

 - Software As a Service, to make the software easier to use, more stable, more efficient, etc.,
 - proprietary (i.e. "closed") extensions on top of an Open "core" to answer more specific needs,
-- Professionnal Services, like consulting, support and training,
+- Professional Services, like consulting, support and training,
 - and more.

 ## Why We Can't Afford Closeness

 Some companies can still manage to make money by selling proprietary software.

 First, there are Big Corps, like Microsoft or Oracle.
 Their first common denominator is a very strong and well-established brand.
-People can trust them because of this brand image, without needing to collaborate with them actively[^5].
+A brand they can use to build trust from customers and collaborators, thus reducing their need for collaboration.[^5].
 Today, blindnet doesn't fit in this category.
 We are the new challenger who's here to disrupt the market with innovation and an outsider's perspective.
 We need to use weapons that fit this challenge.

-Then, there are the products for non-technical people, on which the brand image and market fit can be built with traditional marketings tools like ads and surveys.
+Then, there are the products for non-technical people, on which the brand image and market fit can be built with traditional marketing tools like ads and surveys.

 At blindnet, our first goal is to address developers' needs.
 This audience isn't sensible to traditional marketing but has high expectations for openness and collaboration.

-Furthermore, we work on Data Privacy, which is a security matter.
-And no one still believes security can be achieved by secrecy.
+Furthermore, we work on Data Privacy, which is strongly linked to information security and trust.
+And no one still believes those topics can be addressed via secrecy.
 Everybody (especially developers) is aware that computers aren't trustworthy.
 We need to open the hood and check how the engine works.
 To ensure the security software we use can guarantee security by itself, using solutions like end-to-end cryptography.

-At blindnet, we strongly believe this is the only option as we enable developers build softwares users love and trust.
+At blindnet, we strongly believe this is the only option as we enable developers build software users love and trust.
 That Openness and Privacy are two sides of the same coin.
 People's trust in us is based on facts, and nothing else.

 [^1]: Paul N. Edwards, _[The Closed World](https://mitpress.mit.edu/books/closed-world)_ (MIT Press, 1996)